Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 Various backdrops have different Windows version support as listed below, and no backdrops are rendered in high-contrast mode:

-- MainWindow - A background material rendered for main windows.
+- `MainWindow` - A background material rendered for main windows.
 On Windows 11 or later, this corresponds to the "Mica" material.
-- TransientWindow - A background material rendered for transient (popup/menu) windows.
+- `TransientWindow` - A background material rendered for transient (popup/menu) windows.
 On Windows 10 (May 2020 Update) or later, this corresponds to the "Acrylic" material.

-When a backdrop is specified but the operating system doesn't support the backdrop, or high-contrast mode is active, no backdrop will be rendered and a default opaque window background will be used.
+When a backdrop is specified but the operating system doesn't support the backdrop, or high-contrast mode is active, no backdrop will be rendered, and a default opaque window background will be used.

 ### Determining Backdrop Status